Isla-lab/fv-mcts-spibb/README.md

 This project can be used to reproduce the experiments presented in:

-- Scalable Safe Policy Improvement for Factored Multi-Agent MDPs
+- Federico Bianchi, Edoardo Zorzi, Alberto Castellini Thiago D. Simão, Matthijs T. J. Spaan, Alessandro Farinelli, "Scalable Safe Policy Improvement for Factored Multi-Agent MDPs"

 # Prerequisites